worbis/apps-sdk/doc/api.md

 # RSS Filters

-Access all operations that have to do with rss filters at bt.rss_filter.
-This will allow you to access metadata about the rss filters that you have added.
-The sandbox restricts the rss filters that you're available to see down to only the ones that your application added.

-    bt.rss_filter.all() -> dictionary of id/rss filter object pairs
+All the RSS filters available to your sandbox can be fetched via. `btapp.rss_filter` methods.
+After an RSS filter has been added to the client, its object can be fetched from `btapp.rss_filter`.
+Once an RSS filter object has been fetched, you can do things with it such as removing it or checking the properties associated with it.

+To access the rss filter objects in your sandbox:

+    >> btapp.rss_filter.all() // Object containing the id/object pairs for rss filters
+    { "1": { "id": "1" } }
-    bt.rss_filter.keys() -> list of all the currently available rss filter ids bt.rss_filter.get(id) -> get a specific rss filter object
+    >> btapp.rss_filter.keys() // List of all the currently available rss filter ids [ "1" ]

-## Object

-The rss filter object is returned by bt.rss_filter.all/get.
-This object allows you to look into the metadata associated wit the rss filter.

-    id: 1 // This is meant to be a primary key and is immutable.
-    remove: function() // Remove this filter.
+    >> btapp.rss_filter.get("1") // Get a specific rss filter object

+Remember that the filters you've added from within your application will also show up in the RSS filters section of the client and be associated with your application.
+This means that when users uninstall your application, the RSS filter will be removed as well.

+Once you've gotten an RSS filter object from `btapp.rss_filter`, there are some properties and methods that you can access to interact with the filter.
+This looks something like:

+    >> var my_filter = btapp.rss_filter.get("1")
+    >> my_filter.id
+    "1"
+    >> my_filter.remove()

-In addition to these parameters and methods, there is one other object associated with rss filter objects:
+There is also a set of special methods associated with filter objects:

-- properties - The properties associated with this rss filter.
+- properties

-For a discussion of the methods that the rss filter's properties implements, take a look at General Properties.

-The properties specific to an rss filter are:
+## Properties

+The properties methods allow access to a bunch of properties that aren't first class properties of the filter object.
+This allows access to things such as the filter's regex or label.
+To access the properties, you can do something like:

+    >> var my_filter = btapp.rss_filter.get("1")
+    >> my_filter.properties.all()
+    { "filter": "^.*$", "label": "default" }
+    >> my_filter.properties.keys()
+    [ "filter", "label" ]
+    >> my_filter.properties.get("label")
+    "default"
+    >> my_filter.properties.set("label", "foobar")

+There are actually quite a few properties available than the examples shown above.
+It is suggested that you use `my_filter.properties.keys()` to find all the available properties.
+That said, a comphrensive list is:

     flags: 1, // int
     directory: 'test', // Directory to save matches to.